douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * ĉirkaŭ - around
 * ĉirkaŭa - surrounding
 * ĉirkaŭaĵo - surroundings
+* ĉirkaŭbraki - to embrace, to hug
 * ĉirkaŭe - around
+* ĉirkaŭflugi - to fly around
 * ĉiu - each, every
 * ĉiuj - all
 * ĉiujare - annually